Faculty & Staff

 Jeri Greenberg, MS, RD, LD

 Jeri Greenberg received her MS in Nutrition and Food Management from Oregon State University in 2005 and completed the Mid-Willamette Valley Dietetic Internship in Salem.
 Prior to joining the OHSU Graduate Programs in Human Nutrition, she worked at the Oregon Dairy Council, where she managed the organization's school-based nutrition education programs.
 She joined the faculty in the Graduate Programs in Human Nutrition in 2010 as Internship Placement Coordinator and Instructor.
 Her professional interests include the application of evidence-based nutrition education to promote a healthier population.
-Professional affiliations include the Academy of Nutrition and Dietetics, Nutrition and Dietetic Educators and Preceptors Dietetic Practice Group (DPG), Weight Management DPG, and the Oregon Academy of Nutrition and Dietetics where she serves on the board of directors.
+Professional affiliations include the Academy of Nutrition and Dietetics, Nutrition and Dietetic Educators and Preceptors Dietetic Practice Group (DPG), Weight Management DPG, and the Oregon Academy of Nutrition and Dietetics where she served on the board of directors.

 Melanie Gillingham, PhD, RD